apache/spark/docs/sql-ref-ansi-compliance.md

 #### Function invocation
 Under ANSI mode(spark.sql.ansi.enabled=true), the function invocation of Spark SQL:
 - In general, it follows the `Store assignment` rules as storing the input values as the declared parameter type of the SQL functions
-- Special rules apply for string literals and untyped NULL.
-A NULL can be promoted to any other type, while a string literal can be promoted to any simple data type.
+- Special rules apply for untyped NULL.
+A NULL can be promoted to any other type.

 ```sql
 > SET spark.sql.ansi.enabled=true;